bollig/docker-cbioportal/README.md

 # docker-cbioportal
 A minimal standalone Docker container running the cBioPortal for Cancer Genomics (http://www.cbioportal.org/).
 Based on Centos.

+A pre-built Docker image is available on DockerHub: https://hub.docker.com/r/bollig/cbioportal/ .
+To use it, jump straight to the Run section (below).

 ## Summary
 The image is based on centos:6 so you should have a much easier time deploying a complete VM if this ever goes to production.
 For testing, I'd suggest running the container on top of a vanilla VM and avoid all the additional headache.